Dharmendra Pradhan: Steel (2019–2021)

 As Minister of Steel, Pradhan launched initiatives including Ispati Irada and Mission Purvodaya to increase production capacity, strengthen the secondary steel sector, and promote job creation and regional industrial growth.

 Skill Development and Entrepreneurship (2017–2024)

 Pradhan implemented programs aimed at reskilling and upskilling the workforce, expanding ITI infrastructure by over 40% and increasing enrollment by 28% until 2019.
 The National Council for Vocational Education and Training (NCVET) and the Skill Saathi platform were established to standardize training and support trainees.
-Some critics highlighted challenges with placement rates and program duration.

-Education (2021–present)
+Education (2021–2026)

 Pradhan assumed office as Minister of Education in July 2021.
-He oversaw reforms to the National Testing Agency (NTA) and the implementation of policies aimed at improving entrance examinations, including commissioning a committee led by former ISRO chief K. Radhakrishnan.
-In 2024, the ministry faced scrutiny following allegations of malpractice in the NEET-UG; the Supreme Court of India found no evidence of large-scale wrongdoing, though isolated incidents led to over 100 arrests.
+He oversaw reforms to the National Testing Agency (NTA) and the implementation of policies aimed at improving entrance examinations, including commissioning a committee led by former ISRO chief Koppillil Radhakrishnan.
+In 2024, the ministry faced scrutiny following the 2024 NEET controversy.
+The Supreme Court of India found no evidence of large-scale malpractice, though isolated incidents led to over 100 arrests.
+On 24 June 2024, he took oath as a Lok Sabha Member from Sambalpur amid the 2024 NEET controversy.